 - Set expectations for conduct.
 Codes of conduct or ground rules for working together are effective tools for setting expectations.
 They also provide an easy way to intervene when individuals may be acting outside of the stated expectations.

 - Conduct annual reviews.
-Conducting annual reviews or evaluations will take place can provide opportunities to reinforce awareness of academic bullying.
+Annual reviews or evaluations can provide opportunities to reinforce awareness of academic bullying.
 You may also consider a 360 review process.
 This process allows you to assess performance from not only those that supervise, but also the peers and subordinates of those being evaluated.
 More information on 360 review processes available here.

 - Build trust through consistent, authentic, and transparent responses to complaints.
 Make sure your words are consistent with your actions.
 This will help build the trust for those in your environment to speak up when issues emerge.